marcecj/faust_python/README.md

 ## TODO

-- finish the MetaGlue and UIGlue wrappers
+- finish the UIGlue wrapper
 - finish the test suite
 - Find out why cdef/verify string caching does not work.
 Since the sources don't actually change, the strings should not change and hence the cffi should not